fspdevs/VSF/README.md

 - <del>Remove Link Social Media Links, deactivate password</del>
 - Definitely needs Styling
-- Change the forms to dropdowns after you click the "forgot password" or "change password" button (popover material ui component)
+- <del>Change the forms to dropdowns after you click the "forgot password" or "change password" button (popover material ui component)</del>
 - Edit email button that creates a form dropdown
 - Title header
 - Think about other things a rep may need to see in their account page
   - Password Management
   -

 ### Firebase (Avery)

 - Add Contract/Project API to Firebase object to create a list in the Firebase database.
 -

 ### Admin Page